aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

   - **Regions**: Specify all AWS Regions (for example, us-east-1) where your SQL Server instances are running.

-  - **TargetLocationMaxConcurrency** and** TargetLocationMaxErrors:
+  - **TargetLocationMaxConcurrency** and **TargetLocationMaxErrors**:
-    Specify** these values based on the number of accounts and error thresholds described in
+    Specify these values based on the number of accounts and error thresholds described in
     [TargetLocation](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_TargetLocation.html)
     in the AWS Systems Manager API Reference.

 ```
 aws ssm create-association \
-    --association-name "SQLServerLicenseTrackingSolution-Association" \
+    --association-name "SQLServerLicenseTrackingSolutionAssociation" \
-    --name "Primary-SQLServerLicenseTrackingSolution-Document" \
+    --name "SetupSQLServerLicenseTrackingSolutionDocument" \
-    --parameters '{"AutomationAssumeRole":\["arn:aws:iam::MANAGEMENT-ACCOUNT-ID:role/SQLServerLTS-SystemsManager-AutomationAdministrationRole"]}' \
+    --parameters '{"AutomationAssumeRole":["arn:aws:iam::MANAGEMENT-ACCOUNT-ID:role/SQLServerLTS-SystemsManager-AutomationAdministrationRole"]}' \
     --no-apply-only-at-cron-interval \
-    --target-locations '[{"Accounts": ["OU1-ID LIKE ou-abcd-1qwert43","OU2-ID","OU3-ID"],"Regions": ["REGION-1 like us-east-1","REGION-2"],"TargetLocationMaxConcurrency":
+    --target-locations '[{"Accounts": ["OU1-ID LIKE ou-abcd-1qwert43","OU2-ID","OU3-ID"],"Regions": ["REGION-1 like us-east-1","REGION-2"],"TargetLocationMaxConcurrency": "4","TargetLocationMaxErrors": "4","ExecutionRoleName": "SQLServerLTS-SystemsManager-AutomationExecutionRole"}]'
-"4","TargetLocationMaxErrors": "4","ExecutionRoleName":
-"SQLServerLTS-SystemsManager-AutomationExecutionRole"}]'
 ```

-This command will invoke the system to run it once immediately after it is created.
-To update it to run on a scheduled basis using --schedule-expression, see [create-association](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ssm/create-association.html) in the AWS CLI Command Reference.
+**Note:** This command will invoke the system to run it once immediately after it is created.
+To ensure that the solution can track licenses on an on-going schedule, update the above command --schedule-expression, see [create-association](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ssm/create-association.html) in the AWS CLI Command Reference.